trinsic-id/v2-sdk/docs/cli/vaccination-cli.md

 ## Issue a Credential

-Each credential is a JSON-LD document that is signed with a special digital signature to makes each piece of data in the credential separately verifiable.
+Each credential is a JSON document that is signed with a special digital signature to makes each piece of data in the credential separately verifiable.
 This is a called bbs+ signature scheme.
 The credential is signed, but not sent.
 For now, sending the credential should be done through existing communication methods.
-Because this sample is on the same file system, our communication method is simply moving it to allison's directory :)

 === "Trinsic CLI"